 Lake Sunapee, Sullivan County & Merrimack County

-With seven sandy beaches and six boat ramps dotting the 8-mile shoreline, this one’s perfect for those warm summer days.
-Close proximity to Mount Sunapee State Park, The Fells and Wadleigh State Park also make it an ideal spot for outdoor exploration.
-Mix in a little history at the Cornish Windsor Covered Bridge that dates back to 1866, the Mt.
-Kearsarge Indian Museum or the Hood Museum.
+With seven sandy beaches and six boat ramps dotting the 8-mile shoreline, Lake Sunapee is the perfect lakeside escape in western New Hampshire.
+Close proximity to Mount Sunapee State Park, The Fells and Wadleigh State Park also make Sunapee an ideal spot for outdoor exploration.
+Mix in a little history at the Cornish Windsor Covered Bridge that dates back to 1866, or the nearby Mt.
+Kearsarge Indian Museum!

 Mascoma Lake, Grafton County